-This data protection declaration clarifies the type, scope and purpose of the processing of personal data (hereinafter referred to as "data") within the framework of the provision of our services as well as within our online offer and the websites, functions and contents connected with it as well as external online presences, such as our Social Media Profile (hereinafter referred to collectively as "online offer").
-With regard to the terms used, e.g. "processing" or "responsible person", we refer to the definitions in Art.
-4 of the Basic Data Protection Regulation (DSGVO).
+This data protection declaration informs you about the type, scope and purpose of the processing of personal data (hereinafter referred to as "data") within the scope of the provision of our services as well as within our online offer and the websites, functions and contents connected with it as well as external online presences, such as our social media profiles (hereinafter jointly referred to as "online offer").
+With regard to the terms used, such as "processing" or "controller", we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).

 Types of data processed

-- inventory data (e.g., personal master data, names or addresses).
+- Inventory data (e.g., person master data, names or addresses).

 - Contact details (e.g., e-mail, telephone numbers).

 - Content data (e.g., text entries, photographs, videos).